IN THIS ARTICLE

-- The last byte represents theses flags.
-These flags express whether the emitting device is, in “Limited Discoverable Mode”, “General Discoverable Mode”, etc… The byte is computed the following way:
+- The last byte represents these flags.
+These flags express whether the emitting device is, in “Limited Discoverable Mode”, “General Discoverable Mode”, etc… The byte computes the following way:

 The 5 flags are represented by the first 5 bits of a byte.
 The value of these bits defines whether the flag is ON or OFF.
 The binary number is then written as a hexadecimal value which will be advertised.
 An example may clear things up:

 The resulting binary value hence becomes: